demisto/content/Packs/CarbonBlackDefense/Integrations/CarbonBlackLiveResponseCloud/README.md

 ### cbd-lr-reg-key-delete
 ***
-Delete a registry key on the remote machine, the key must be without any sub keys
+Deletes a registry key on the remote machine.
+The key must be without any subkeys.

 #### Base Command